 Download “Don’t Miss the Signs” Flyer providing further details on the six

-Purple flags will be displayed in Anderson River Park from June 3-8, on the Shasta Lake- Tri Counties Bank Factory from June 8-13 and on the Redding City Hall Rotunda from June 10-14.
-Sundial Bridge June 15th 5:30-8:30 pm and Burney Prespbyterian Church from June 17-21
+Purple flags will be displayed in Anderson River Park from June 3-7, on the Shasta Lake- Tri Counties Bank from June 17-21st and on the Redding City Hall Rotunda from June 10-14.
+Sundial Bridge June 15th 5:30-8:30 pm and Burney Prespbyterian Church from June 17-21 and Shingletown Medical Center.

-May 28-June-13th -Food drive: Collection barrels for non-perishable foods will be distributed throughout the county and will be available from June 4-15.
+May 27-June-13th -Food drive: Collection barrels for non-perishable foods will be distributed throughout the county and will be available from June 4-15.
 Locations include:

 All donations will go to Connected Living Food Bank